ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ></amp-selector>
 ```

 This site was created before `amp-script` was released.
-But this sort of logic might easily be easier to write and debug in JavaScript.
-In general, for pages with more business logic, `amp-script` may well be less confusing and will allow you to follow better programming practices.
+But this sort of logic would be easier to write and debug in JavaScript.
+For pages with more business logic, using `amp-script` will allow you to avoid confusion and to follow better programming practices.

-`amp-script` is designed to control just the portion of a page it encloses.
-Still, [as noted above](#enhance-amp-components), it can also affect the rest of the page by mutating state variables, just like `amp-bind`.
+In many cases, you'll want to use both `amp-script` and `amp-bind` on the same page.
+Deploy `amp-bind` for simpler interactions, turning to `amp-script` when you need more logic or structure.
+Furthermore, although `amp-script` can only make mutations to its DOM chilrden, [as noted above](#enhance-amp-components), it can affect the rest of the page by mutating state variables. `amp-bind` does the rest, as in [this example](https://amp.dev/documentation/examples/components/amp-script/#interacting-with-%3Camp-state%3E).
-It's quite useful to use `amp-script` and `amp-bind` on the same page, using `amp-bind` for simpler interactions and `amp-script` for complex ones.

-Remember, though, that although WorkerDOM will change the real DOM when your code changes the virtual DOM to which it has access, no mechanism exists to synchronize in the reverse direction.
+Although WorkerDOM will change the real DOM when your code changes the virtual DOM to which it has access, no mechanism exists to synchronize in the reverse direction.
 Thus it's not advisable to use `amp-bind` or other means to modify the children of your `<amp-script>`.
-That area should be reserved for your code.
+Reserve that area of the page for your `amp-script` JavaScript.

 ## Contribute to `amp-script`

 `amp-script` is always evolving, just as AMP is.
-Thus developers are encouraged to get involved.
+You can help improve it by getting involved.
 Think of new features that other developers might also need, [submit issues](https://github.com/ampproject/amphtml/issues), and of course [suggest and contribute new features](https://github.com/ampproject/amphtml/pulls)!